-Master of Science Degree Program Requirements
+Master of Science in Agricultural Science Degree Program Requirements

-d. undergraduate level statistics course; and
+c. undergraduate level statistics course;

 Classified standing will be granted to students who meet all of the program admission criteria.
 Conditional classified standing may be granted to applicants with a 2.75-2.99 GPA (last 60 semester units) and/or those required to complete prerequisite coursework.
 Prerequisite coursework is not included in the 30-unit master's program.
 Students must request classified standing in the program by the semester in which a maximum of 10 units to be used toward the degree are completed.

-Electives (14 units) 100-200 level courses with prior approval of adviser and thesis committee.
-Courses may be chosen from the following: ASCI 240T, 241, 246, 247, 248, 290 AGRI 280, 281 CHEM 150, 153, 156 Courses in agriculture, business, food science, biology, or other
+100-200 level courses with prior approval of adviser and master's committee.
+Courses may be chosen from the following:

-Culminating experience (0-4 units) Thesis (4 units) or Comprehensive Exam (0 units)
+Culminating experience (0-4 units)

 Total minimum requirements (30 units)

 - Several of the 200-level and approved elective courses have prerequisites other than courses listed as admission requirements.

 - Students must request specific information concerning the program from the department office or graduate coordinator.

 - Prior to admission, students should contact the graduate coordinator for assistance in program planning, selection of graduate adviser, and selection of a master's committee.